MartianColonist/POSEIDON/refractive_indices_txt_files/Aerosol-Database-Readme.txt

 Paper Info :

 Same as above (used in WS15 Al2O3 entry).
-0.2-0.4 um utilize the ISAS column.
-0.5-5 um might be an average of Alumina and ISAS columns, but it isn't clear.
-Starting at 5 um, Table A2 contains amorphous gamma corundum data that might or might not have been used.
+0.2-0.4 um in the txt file utilize the ISAS column.
+See note above.
 --------------

 Exoplanet/Brown Dwarf Papers: